 ADMISSIONS TO THE SCHOOL will be determined by the Governing Body.
 Parents must complete a Local Authority Preference Form or apply online via the website www.lancashire.gov.uk/schools.
-If you wish to have your admission request considered against that school's faith/denomination criteria then you should ALSO complete the Supplementary Information Form (SIF) available in the Local Authority Admissions Booklet or the school's own SIF.
-All preferences listed will be considered on an equal basis and, where there are more applications than the number of places available, the following set of OVERSUBSCRIPTION CRITERIA will be applied:
+If you wish to have your admission request considered against that school's faith/denomination criteria then you should ALSO complete the Supplementary Information Form (SIF) which is available directly from the school or via the school website.
+All preferences listed will be considered on an equal basis and, where there are more applications than the number of places available, the OVERSUBSCRIPTION CRITERIA will be applied:

-- Looked after children and previously looked after children.
-This includes children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-A child is regarded as having been in state care in a place outside of England if they were accommodated by a public authority, a religious organisation or any other provider of care whose sole purpose is to benefit society.
-Applications must be supported with appropriate evidence that the child has been adopted from state care. - 2.
-Baptised Catholic children who have a sibling in the school at the time of admission.
+- 1. Looked after children and previously looked after children.
+This includes children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
+Baptised Catholic children who have a sibling in the school at the time of admission. - 3.
+Baptised Catholic children resident in the parishes of St Chad, St Gregory, St Mary, St Oswald, Sacred Heart, St Joseph (Chorley), St Joseph (Withnell) and St Joseph (Anderton). - 4.
+Other baptised Catholic children.

-- 3. Baptised Catholic children resident in the parishes of St Chad, St Gregory, St Mary, St Oswald, Sacred Heart, St Joseph (Chorley), St Joseph (Withnell) and St Joseph (Anderton). - 4.
-Other baptised Catholic children. - 5.
-Other children who have a sibling in the school at the time of admission. - 6.
+- 5. Other children who have a sibling in the school at the time of admission. - 6.
 Children attending one of the following Catholic Feeder Primary Schools in the parishes named in criterion 3 above: